cortexlabs/nucleus/README.md

 When multiple models are defined using the Handler's `models` field, the `tensorflow_client.predict()` method expects a second argument `model_name` which must hold the name of the model that you want to use for inference (for example: `self.client.predict(payload, "text-generator")`).
 There is also an optional third argument to specify the model version.

-If you need to share files between your handler implementation and the TensorFlow Serving container, you can create a new directory within `/mnt` (e.g. `/mnt/user`) and write files to it.
-The entire `/mnt` directory is shared between containers, but do not write to any of the directories in `/mnt` that already exist (they are used internally by Nucleus).
+If you need to share files between your handler implementation and the TensorFlow Serving container, you can create a new directory within `/mnt` (e.g. `/mnt/user`) and write files to it. **The entire `/mnt` directory is supposed to be shared between containers**, but do not write to any of the directories in `/mnt` that already exist (they are used internally by Nucleus).

 #### `predict` method